Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Experiment

-In Table~\ref{tab:Performance}, models leveraging an expert structure (E.g., MMoE, PLE, SAR-Net, M$^3$oE) commonly outperform models that directly model different scenarios (E.g., SharedBottom, ADL), suggesting the former's superior capability in capturing complex inter-scenario dynamics at deeper network levels.
-Furthermore, Models that could dynamically adjust major structures or parameters (E.g., M2M, AdaSparse, HAMUR) depending on different scenarios surpass those with static expert structures, indicating a more precise control over hidden structures' influence on scenario performance.
-This leads to enhanced scenario correlation understanding and overall model performance.
-Besides, we could also summarize that dataset size does not directly correlate with model performance disparity.
+\item As shown in Table~\ref{tab:Performance}, models that incorporate an expert structure (e.g., MMoE, PLE, SAR-Net, M$^3$oE) generally outperform those that model different scenarios directly (e.g., SharedBottom, ADL).
+This suggests that expert-structured models are more effective at capturing complex inter-scenario dynamics at deeper network layers.
+Additionally, models capable of dynamically adjusting key structures or parameters based on varying scenarios (e.g., M2M, AdaSparse, HAMUR) outperform those with static expert structures, highlighting their ability to exert more precise control over the influence of hidden structures on scenario performance.
+This, in turn, enhances the understanding of scenario correlations and improves overall model performance.
+Furthermore, the size of the dataset does not appear to directly correlate with the performance disparity between models.

-Additionally, we observe that variability in sparse scenario performance significantly affects overall model effectiveness.
-Top-performing models maintain high performance across all scenarios, while less effective models show improvements only in specific sparse scenarios.
-For example, in Ali-CCP, as shown in Table~\ref{tab:AliccpReuslts}, models like STAR and M2M leverage collaborative shared towers and meta-learning to balance domains, enhancing performance in sparse scenario S-1 without compromising performance in dense scenarios S-0 and S-2.
-This results in superior overall performance, emphasizing the importance of modeling scenario correlations to mitigate the impact of scenario-specific sparsity and facilitate stable performance improvements across all scenarios.
+\item Additionally, we observe that variability in performance under sparse conditions—where user-item interactions are limited—has a significant impact on overall model effectiveness.
+Top-performing models consistently deliver strong results across all conditions, while less effective models tend to show improvements only in select cases.
+Notably, models leverage techniques such as collaborative-shared architectures (STAR) or meta-learning (M2M) to balance across domains, enhancing performance in sparse conditions without sacrificing effectiveness in more data-rich settings.
+This highlights the importance of capturing scenario correlations to mitigate the effects of sparsity and to promote unified performance gains across diverse environments.